k3vonk/2D-CLI-Fighting-Board-Game/README.md

-# 2D-Array Board-Game [Command-Line]
+# 2D Command Line Fighting Style Board Game

-A 2D array board game that plays through the command line.
+A 2D board generated and displayed on the command line.

-This game contains basic functionality that allows players to attack or move based on their location on the grid.
+The very first piece of game I have created.

-Actions can only be taken by entering the corresponding number relating to that action.
+# Functionalities
-So if "(1)Up" is an available action then 1 is the input to the command line and not Up.
+* Player can attack or move on grid space.

-This is a very basic game.
-The first i've created.
-It may contain errors, any bugs that are found please contact me.
-Thank you!
+* Number inputs as actions e.g. (1)Up